pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 that folder whenever you run your pipeline subsequently.
 However, note that Pulumi dependencies have a post-install step that also pulls-down a [plugin]({{< relref "/docs/intro/concepts/how-pulumi-works#resource-providers" >}}) binary from our CDN.
   * So be sure to cache the plugins path as well.
-  > Note that depending on the number of providers you use in your Pulumi app, the cache size can be huge.
   * If in doubt about problems encountered during execution, clear out all caches and restore dependencies from scratch.

+> Note that depending on the number of providers you use in your Pulumi app, the cache size can get big.
+Some CI services have
+> restrictions on the max size of the cache.

 ## Cloud Provider Credentials